chunsiyang/easy-canvas/README.md

 ### Use EASY-CANVAS host by community

-Access the EASY-CANVAS with follwing addree:
+Access EASY-CANVAS host by the community with the following address:

 https://easy-canvas.top